djmaity/md-davis/docs/source/install.rst

     pip install md-davis

-.. note:: PyMOL is required to run MD DaVis, which may be challenging to install in a virtual environment without ``conda``. (see :ref:`External Dependencies`)
+.. note:: PyMOL is required to run MD DaVis, which may be challenging to install in a virtual environment without ``conda``. (see :ref:`install:External Dependencies`)

 Windows Installation
 --------------------

 On Windows, ``pip`` may fail to install MD DaVis due to errors with compiling dependencies.
-Please follow the instructions under :ref:`Conda Installation`.
+Please follow the instructions under :ref:`install:Conda Installation`.

 Development Version